 If your company is going to be liquidated, members of staff may be eligible for statutory redundancy pay.
-Claims can be paid from the company’s assets if sufficient funds are realised, otherwise the payments are made from the National Insurance Fund (NIF) following submission of form RP1.
+This money will be paid from the company’s assets if sufficient funds are realised, otherwise the payments are made from the National Insurance Fund (NIF).

 The criteria for receiving redundancy pay are as follows - they apply to part-time employees as well as those working on a full-time basis:

 Those who worked on a fixed term contract that lasted for more than two years may be eligible if the contract isn’t renewed due to liquidation.
 It’s also worth remembering that, as a director, you may be eligible to claim redundancy yourself if you meet the following criteria in addition to those conditions mentioned above:

 It isn’t commonly known that directors can claim statutory redundancy pay when their company is liquidated, but with the average claim being around £12,000, it’s worthwhile considering your eligibility.